As time advances, lots of things change.

-Here are some questions to ask of your insurance provider if you want to lower your term life coverage amount:
+Here are some questions to ask your insurance provider if you want to lower your term life coverage amount:

 If it is, there could be restrictions on when and how often you can make changes.
-Some companies allow you to change the coverage amount, but they have time and frequency limits (for example: only once per policy period or once every two years).
+Some companies allow you to modify the coverage amount, but they have time and frequency limits (for example: only once per policy period or once every two years).
 You’ll also want to ask if a minimum face amount is required.
 There might be a limit on how low you can go.

 If you’re going from a $500,000 policy to a $250,000 policy, don’t expect the premium to be cut in exactly half.
 Premiums consist of two things:

 - A policy fee (usually in the range of $50 – $100).

 - The cost of insurance, which is determined by a rate per thousand (RPT) of coverage.
 As policy size grows, the rate per thousand decreases.
 So a $500,000 policy may have an RPT of $0.30, and a $250,000 policy may have an RPT of $0.33 (note that these numbers are for illustration purposes only).